Enjoy Youth: Enjoy Youth (Enjoy More: Deluxe Version)

 Enjoy Youth (Enjoy More: Deluxe Version) is a reissue of Enjoy Youth.
-It will be released independently on April 4, 2025, by YSKWN! records.
+It was released independently on April 4, 2025, by YSKWN! records.

 To celebrate Enjoy Youth's first anniversary, Thomas announced the release of a reissue of the album subtitled Enjoy More: Deluxe Version.
 It features the original twelve songs, with eighteen new tracks, containing a total of 30 tracks.
 The reissue includes new collaborations with Beth Hirsch, Donna Lewis, and Megan Vice, and remixes by Thomas CW, Dave Audé, Berri, Tsatsamis, and Roman Fashion House.
 The album was promoted by the release of a Welsh version of "Enjoy Youth" with Donna Lewis, and a French version, titled "La Jeunesse" with Beth Hirsch.